Paying for College: 3 Things Divorcing Parents Should Do

 2. Specifically Address College Expenses in Your Marital Separation Agreement.

 Once parents have discussed the considerations above, here are some of the common ways my mediation clients agree to handle college expenses:

 - Split 50/50%.
 This is a typical outcome when parents share similar educational values and have sufficient levels of income and assets.

 - Split proportionally to income.
 This arrangement can take significant disparity in income into account, so long as both parents are financially able to contribute.

 - Use a dedicated college savings account.
 Instead of agreeing to pay a proportion of college expenses, parents may choose to contribute specified dollar amounts or proportions of income into a savings plan.
 Funds may be paid into custodial accounts, qualified college funds like 529 plans, or escrow accounts.
 The accumulated savings comprise the parents’ contribution toward college expenses.

 - Use a dedicated asset.
 Rather than divide all assets upon divorce, parents may agree to dedicate a joint asset to fund college.
-For example, parents may agree to transfer a stock portfolio into trust to fund the children’s college education.
+For example, parents may agree to transfer a stock portfolio into a trust to fund the children’s college education.

 - Agree not to obligate.
-In some cases, parents may reasonably commit to contribute to education “to the best of ability.”
+In some cases, parents may reasonably commit to contributing to education “to the best of ability.”
 Remember that there is no obligation to pay for college and folks who are financially insecure should not obligate themselves to do so.
 At the same time, by proclaiming your desire to contribute to a college education, you are purposefully leaving the door open to future discussion.
 Sometimes it makes sense to include a provision to negotiate specific parameters at a specified future date.